AnonymousCCS24/Oblivious-Digital-Tokens/README.md

 ```
 After some time, this will open a local webserver that you can access by going to `http://127.0.0.1:3001`

-Clicking on the `out.spthy` file will load the completed proofs.
+Clicking on the `OTEEODT` link will load the complete proof.

 ## Encoding error